As someone who has earned over $600,000 on the Upwork freelance platform, I’m often asked about the pros and cons of Upwork.

 While these may seem like high fees, keep in mind that it’s only 20% on the first $500 per client (essentially $100 per client).
 After that, the fee immediately begins to drop.

-This is why I always recommend Upworkers try to focus on longer-term contracts – with lesser fees and more predictable, steady income.
+This is why I always recommend that Upworkers try to focus on longer-term contracts – with lesser fees and more predictable, steady income.

 In fact, most of my contracts are now at the 5% mark.